Recordings/Discussions

 On the operatic stage, Graham Neal has performed the roles of Don Ramiro in La Cenerentola for Brent Opera and Opera Loki, Ferrando in W.A.
 Mozart's Cosi Fan Tutte at Greenwich Theatre, Belmonte in W.A.
 Mozart's Die Entführung aus dem Serail in Camden, Sextus in George Frideric Handel's Julius Caesar at Blackheath Halls, Don José in Georges Bizet's Carmen at Greenwich Theatre, and Worldly Glory in Ralph Vaughan Williams' Pilgrim's Progress for the Philharmonia Orchestra at Sadler's Wells, as well as being a chorus member for English National Opera, Festival d'Aix-en-Provence, Opéra Comique, l'Orchestre des Champs-Elysées and Stanley Hall Opera.

 Graham Neal is adept at choral singing, appearing frequently in concert and on recordings.
-He sings with the Monteverdi Choir under John Eliot Gardiner, Polyphony under Stephen Layton, Philharmonia Voices, English Voices, the NDR Chor, Cappella Nova and The King's Consort under Robert King.
+He sings with the Monteverdi Choir (Director: John Eliot Gardiner), Polyphony (Director: Stephen Layton), Philharmonia Voices, English Voices, the NDR Chor, Cappella Nova, The King's Consort (Director: Robert King), Constellation Choir (Director: John Eliot Gardiner).
 Recent television appearances have included John Eliot Gardiner's Bach Marathon and "Bach: A Passionate Life" for the BBC with the Monteverdi Choir.

 Contributed by